 Is visiting Slovenia on your bucket list?

 While many countries are tightening the rules around home ownership by offshore residents, in Slovenia, it’s not such an ordeal.
-They’re still welcoming the offshore investment and hence it’s a popular country for homeowners and also tourist now there’s a lot more accommodation available.
+They’re still welcoming offshore investment; hence, it’s a famous country for homeowners and tourists now that there’s a lot more accommodation available.

 Buying A Property In Slovenia Made Easier

-In 2004, Slovenia joined the EU, and it meant EU citizens had equal rights to home ownership as its countrymen.
-In addition to its members there are three other countries that get the privilege.
+In 2004, Slovenia joined the EU, which meant EU citizens had equal rights to home ownership as its countrymen.
+In addition to its members, three other countries get the privilege.

-With more movement of people, Solvena’s property has been in hot demand, and not just from EU residents but also from citizens of other countries, many as far away as Australia and New Zealand.
+With more movement of people, Solvena’s property has been in hot demand, not just from EU residents but also citizens of other countries, many as far away as Australia and New Zealand.

-Displaced citizens and their descendants, mainly due to the world wars have been keenly researching their ancestral lines to find a way to secure the many benefits of a EU passport.
-EU member, Lativa was very successful with hundreds of exiles and their descendants secured dual citizenship, which has in turn opened up the treasure trove of the EU, including the purchase of real estate.
+Displaced citizens and their descendants, mainly due to the world wars, have been keenly researching their ancestral lines to find a way to secure the many benefits of an EU passport.
+EU member Lativa was very successful, with hundreds of exiles and their descendants securing dual citizenship, which has opened up the EU’s treasure trove, including the real estate purchase.

-Foreigners can also get their pocket of land in Slovenia when they can prove there’s a reciprocal beneficial interest e.g. prove a Slovenian citizen can buy property in country X, then the citizens of country X can also buy property in Slovenia as well.
+Foreigners can also get their pocket of land in Slovenia when they can prove a mutually beneficial interest, e.g., a Slovenian citizen can buy property in country X. The citizens of country X can also purchase property in Slovenia as well.

-And if that doesn’t work the next way in is to have a business in Slovenia or be married to a Slovenian national.
+And if that doesn’t work, the following way is to have a business in Slovenia or marry a Slovenian national.

-As the saying goes: Where there’s a will there’s a way. 🙂 Here’s a link to information on buying a home in Solvenia.
-It pays to understand the process and make sure you’ve got all the paperwork required.
-Property transactions and the legalities vary in all countries.
+As the saying goes: Where there’s a will, there’s a way. 🙂 Here’s a link to information on buying a home in Solvenia.
+It pays to understand the process and ensure you’ve all the paperwork required.
+Property transactions and legalities vary in all countries.
 Get legal advice and contact your team of locally based advisors so you know where you stand before signing a real estate sale and purchase agreement.